Text Link

 In this article

-The problem with the word “obesity”
+Medical issues with the word "obesity"

 Social issues with the word “obesity”

-Health at every size (HAES)
+Health at Every Size (HAES)

-The Health at Every Size (HAES) movement shifts the focus off weight change and on to helping people of all sizes receive competent care for their medical needs without being told to manipulate their weight.
+The organization is working to shift the medical focus away from higher weight as a primary problem and help people of all sizes receive more competent, holistic care for their medical needs.
 HAES seeks to end weight discrimination, promote health equity, and boost access to quality healthcare regardless of size or weight.

 HAES principles

-• Weight Inclusivity: Accept the diversity of body shapes and sizes and reject the pathologizing and idealizing of certain body weights.
+• Weight inclusivity: Accept the diversity of body shapes and sizes and reject the pathologizing and idealizing of certain body weights.

-• Health Enhancement: Improve access for all to services that improve physical and mental well-being, with a focus on the physical, social, economic, and emotional needs of the individual.
+• Health enhancement: Improve access for all to services that improve physical and mental well-being, with a focus on the physical, social, economic, and emotional needs of the individual.

-• Eating For Well-Being: Learning to eat based on nutritional needs, hunger, satiety, and enjoyment, rather than following a restrictive eating plan aimed at weight suppression.
+• Eating for well-being: Learning to eat based on nutritional needs, hunger, satiety, and enjoyment rather than following a restrictive eating plan aimed at weight suppression.

-• Respectful Care: Work towards ending weight discrimination, stigma, and bias and support environments that address these issues.
+• Respectful care: Work towards ending weight discrimination, stigma, and bias and support environments that address these issues.

-• Life-Enhancing Movement: Encourage and support enjoyable movements that allow people of all shapes and sizes to participate at a level they choose.
+• Life-enhancing movement: Encourage and support enjoyable movements that allow people of all shapes and sizes to participate at a level they choose.

 Research has shown that the HAES principles improve health habits, psychological well-being, metabolic health, and self-esteem, regardless of weight.